-To compare the nine forms of environmental heterogeneity and the major axis of heterogeneity between the two regions, we employed common language effect sizes (CLES) using the R package “canprot” (ref).
-The CLES describes the proportion of pairwise comparisons between two categories’ values where one category’s values exceed the other’s.
-Additionally, we tested for differences in regions’ heterogeneity values using two-sided Mann-Whitney U-tests (ref) in R. We performed the CLES-calculations and U-tests at the four spatial scales considered.
-This enabled us to assess scale-dependence in heterogeneity and to ascertain the spatial scale (if any) at which environmental heterogeneity is most pronounced.
+To compare heterogeneity in the nine environmental variables and in the major axis of heterogeneity between the two regions, we employed common language effect sizes (CLES) using the R package “canprot” (ref).
+The CLES describes the proportion of pairwise comparisons of a variable between two categories in which the value in one category exceeds that in the other.
+Additionally, we tested for differences in regional heterogeneity values using two-sided Mann-Whitney U-tests (ref) as implemented in R. Both analyses were done at all four spatial scales.
+This enabled us to assess scale-dependence in heterogeneity and to ascertain the spatial scale at which regional environmental heterogeneity differences are most pronounced.

 2.3: Environmental heterogeneity as an explanation of species richness

-In the absence of strong non-linearity of the relationships between environmental heterogeneity (in the nine selected variables, and the major heterogeneity axis represented by PC1) and species richness at the QDS-, HDS- and DS-scales, we used linear models to assess the explanatory power of environmental heterogeneity as a determinant of species richness across the two regions.
-These analyses made use of the species richness data collated at the QDS-, HDS- and DS-scales and measures of environmental heterogeneity determined at these same scales.
-To test the dependence of species richness on environmental heterogeneity, and to assess whether the form of this dependence is identical across the two regions, we fitted simple and multiple linear regression models specifying SHDS, SQDS and SDS each as functions of environmental heterogeneity.
+We used linear models to assess the explanatory power of heterogeneity in the nine selected environmental variables, and the major heterogeneity axis represented by PC1, as determinants of species richness across the two regions.